A Guide To Victorian Jewellery

 Victorian jewellery was created to be noticed by everyone and bright gemstones were the perfect way to draw attention to the latest addition to your jewellery collection.

-Examples of this increased appreciation for bright gemstones can be found throughout the Victorian era jewellery in the Gatsby collection, which features a range of stunning brightly coloured gemstones such as the ones found in this beautiful Colombian emerald solitaire ring, circa.
-1900.
+Examples of this increased appreciation for bright gemstones can be found throughout the Victorian era jewellery in the Gatsby collection, which features a range of stunning brightly coloured gemstones such as the ones found in this beautiful Colombian emerald solitaire ring, found in our collection of 1900s jewellery.
 Increased global trading at the time meant that Colombia was just one of many countries where stunning gemstones were sourced from throughout this period.

 When it comes to Victorian costume jewellery, the pieces favoured by the upper classes were rarely subtle.